TobikoData/sqlmesh/docs/concepts/models/overview.md

 The following is an example of a model defined in SQL.
 Note the following aspects:

   - Models can include descriptive information as comments, such as the first line.
-  - The first non-comment statement of a `model.sql` file is the `MODEL` DDL.
+  - The first non-comment statement in the file is the `MODEL` DDL.
-  - The last non-comment statement should be a `SELECT` statement that defines the logic needed to create the table
+  - The last non-comment statement is a `SELECT` query containing the logic that transforms the data.

 ```sql linenums="1"
 -- Customer revenue computed and stored daily.